tasting Cuban chocolate

 There is nothing healthy about this commercially produced Cuban chocolate.
 But the saving grace is that there are individuals making Cuban chocolate in their own homes that is less sweet and packs a more natural flavour.
 I will talk more about that in the next post.

 Have you tried any of these Cuban-made chocolate bars?
 Have you tasted the boxed Bombones Bañados, an artisanal brand of bonbons made in Havana using the same Baracoa couverture that has been used in the chocolate I have reviewed in this post?
 Or the Guamá Bombones finos Artesanales pictured above?
 If so, I’d be interested in your thoughts on them.

 And if you’ve tried any of the foreign chocolate that is made using Cuban cocoa beans, you will know that it is not the cocoa that is lacking in quality or flavour.
-As mentioned above, Sprungli of Switzerland makes great chocolate from Cuban cocoa, as does Patric Chocolate from Missouri, USA, and Chapon Chocolatier from France.
+As mentioned above, Sprungli of Switzerland makes great milk and dark chocolate from Cuban cocoa, as does Patric Chocolate from Missouri, USA, and Chapon Chocolatier from France.
 Here’s hoping that the new manager at the Fabrica de Chocolate whom I met with will take heed of the advice to get some mentoring from chocolate experts outside the country that can help Cuba take their chocolate making to a whole new level when the factory re-opens in 2019.
 If it is a matter of making chocolate that the local people can afford, making bars of half the size but with double the cocoa would be preferable to the current formula they have been using to date.

 My thanks to the Cuban Tourist Board for financing this trip and arranging my terrific cocoa-focused itinerary.